docpad-archive/documentation/core/events.html.md

 ### Inside your Configuration File

-You can bind to events inside your DocPad configuration file by adding them to the `events` property.
-Using a `docpad.coffee` file for our configuration, binding to the `serverExtend` event would look like so:
+You can bind to events in your DocPad configuration file by adding them to the `events` property.

+**Example:** Let's use a `docpad.coffee` configuration file.
+Binding to the `serverExtend` event would look like so:

 ``` coffeescript
 docpadConfig =